Jaylyn Sherrod

 Biography

-International Experience: Sherrod was one of 13 athletes selected to participate in 2024 USA Basketball 3x3 Women’s National Team development camp.
+International Experience: Sherrod was one of 13 athletes selected to participate in the 2024 USA Basketball 3x3 Women’s National Team development camp.

-As a graduate student, she started in all 34 games and averaged a career-best of 12.8 points and 5.1 assists per game.
+At Colorado: Sherrod was a five-year letter winner at Colorado who ranks second in school history by playing in 140 games from 2019-24.
+She holds the school record by starting 133 career contests.
+She was an Honorable Mention All-America pick by the Associated Press and WBCA following the 2023-24 season.
+She is a two-time All-Pac-12 Conference honoree by the league’s coaches.
+She also claimed a pair of All-Pac-12 commendations from the league’s media members.
+Sherrod is a three-time Pac-12 All-Defensive Team honoree from the league’s coaches.
+She also received a pair of All-Defensive Team citations from the league’s media.
+She was a member of the 2019-20 Pac-12 All-Freshman Team.
+She was a top-10 finalist for the 2023 Nancy Lieberman Award.
+She was named the 2023-24 Sportswomen of Colorado College Basketball Player of the Year.
+She is eighth on the Buffaloes’ all-time ledger with 3,892 minutes played.
+She is one of three players in program history with 1,000 career points and 600 career assists.
+She ranks 14th in Colorado history with 1,483 career points.
+She dished out 645 career assists, which is good for second place on Colorado’s all-time chart.
+She led Colorado in assists in each of her final three seasons.
+She owns fourth place on the program’s career free throws made list with 441 while ranking third with 650 free throw attempts.
+She is fifth in school history with 274 career steals.
+She is the first-ever Alabama native to play for Colorado.
+She was a starter in all 34 games as a graduate student who averaged a career-best 12.8 points and 5.1 assists per game.
 She ranked third in the Pac-12 with 172 assists while adding 73 steals.
-Sherrod scored in double figures 21 times, including three games with 20 or more points.
+She scored in double figures 21 times, including three games with 20 or more points.
 She led the Pac-12 by averaging 5.1 assists per game during her senior season in 2022-23.
-She also led the league with 78 total steals and netted her 1,000th point of her college career against Washington State during the Pac-12 Tournament on March 3, 2023.
-As a junior, she started in all 31 games and ranked third in the Pac-12 with 55 steals.
+She also led the league with 78 total steals.
+She netted her 1,000th point of her college career against Washington State during the Pac-12 Tournament on March 3, 2023.
+She was a starter in all 31 games as a junior who ranked third in the Pac-12 with 55 steals.
 She averaged 8.1 points per game while adding 3.8 assists per outing.
-Sherrod appeared in just 12 games as a sophomore after starting 23 of 30 games during her rookie campaign in 2019-20.
+She appeared in just 12 games as a sophomore after starting 23 of 30 games during her rookie campaign in 2019-20.
 She contributed 9.9 points per game as a freshman.